-We, Hasnah Binti Omar and Jan Yoke Lan, being two of the Directors of Zurich Takaful Malaysia Berhad, do hereby state that, in the opinion of the Directors, the financial statements set out on pages 29 to 114 are drawn up in accordance with the Malaysian Financial Reporting Standards, International Financial Reporting Standards and comply with the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Company as at 31 December 2021 and the financial performance and the cash flows of the Company for the financial year then ended.
+We, Hasnah Binti Omar and Jan Yoke Lan, being two of the Directors of the Company, do hereby state that, in the opinion of the Directors, the financial statements set out on pages 28 to 124 are drawn up in accordance with the Malaysian Financial Reporting Standards, International Financial Reporting Standards and comply with the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Company as at 31 December 2022 and of its financial performance and cash flows for the financial year then ended.

-Signed on behalf of the Board in accordance with a resolution of the Directors on 22 March 2022.
+Signed on behalf of the Board in accordance with a resolution of the Directors on 28 March 2023.

-HASNAH BINTI OMAR
+HASNAH BINTI OMAR DIRECTOR